 Schools need support to raise their achievement in Maths.
 GSES will implement a comprehensive Maths development program that integrates online per-child activities & assessments, teacher support, per-child progress analysis & targeted per-child support.
 Children complete online Maths exercises on a weekly basis & get immediate feedback.
 This feedback motivates children to learn & improve their results.
 These online assessed activities allow teachers to effectively monitor & support each child.

-This Project will target achievement in Maths in two Primary Schools allowing children the opportunity to progress in this key subject at higher levels (Secondary and Tertiary).
+This Project will target achievement in Maths in three Primary Schools allowing children the opportunity to progress in this key subject at higher levels (Secondary and Tertiary).
 The real-time feedback & analysis given to the teachers improves the quality of teaching, impacting learners on a continuing basis beyond the life of this Project.
-There are currently about 1,700 learners at the two supported Primary Schools.
+There are currently about 3,0000 learners at the three supported Primary Schools.